-These are most easily absorbed with absorbent pads and socks.
-Place used absorbent pads and socks in a trash bag.
+These are most easily absorbed with absorbent material.
+Place used absorbent materials in a trash bag.
 Frequently, laboratory spills will spread into drawers and behind or under equipment.
 The responder must be careful to locate all such contaminated areas.

 3.3 Flammable Liquids